 A business environment is a combination of factors (internal and external) that directly or indirectly affect the operations, performance, profitability, and growth of an organization.

-The ability of an organization to respond, adapt and manage these environmental factors determine the effectiveness of the organization.
+The ability of an organization to respond, adapt, and manage these environmental factors determines the effectiveness of the organization.
 The internal factors are manageable by the management whereas the management must adapt to or confront the external factors.

 The environment is dynamic which changes with the passage of time and is also complex and difficult to forecast.
 This provides both threats and opportunities to the organization.